 Wireframes and Flow Diagrams are usually created by UX designer or UX architect or an Information architect.
 Once designed and shared, they form the blueprint for further discussion, collaboration, and concept testing in the early stages.

-In a custom application development project, Wireframes and Flow Diagrams offer the following functional benefits:
+In a custom application development project, the importance of Wireframes and Flow Diagrams can’t be overlooked since they offer the following functional benefits:

 1. Information Link Between the Teams

-Wireframes and Flow Diagrams form the essential information link between the developers and UX designers.
+Flow Diagrams and Wireframes development form the essential information link between the developers and UX designers.
 Tools for Wireframing and Flow Diagrams like Proto.io, help in testing the user interactions on the app or website and facilitate collaboration.

 2. Visualization on Different Screens